alanchais/android-emulator/README.md

 Open terminal, then run
 `android sdk`

-You might need to install/update Java, after that just run `android sdk` again
+It might prompt you to install/update Java, after that just run `android sdk` again

 Refer to the screenshot for what you want/need.
 ![SDK Settings](ss-sdk.jpg "SDK Settings")